grf5/f5_bigip_aws_gwlb/multi-nic/README.md

 #### Client SSL Profile

 **OPTIONAL** If inspecting 443 traffic with the HTTPS_WAF_Listener virtual server, you'll need to create a client-ssl profile that specifies the cert, key and keychain for the FQDN in your environment.
-You can attach multiple
+You can attach multiple profiles to the listener, but you'll have to specify one to be the default.

 #### Virtual Server Configuration